TodePond/TodePondDotCom/wikiblogarden/art/voice/finding/words/readme.md

 It takes skill to keep all the essence of a thought in words, and it usually involves tightly packing information into subtext.

 Still, words are a great format.
 They're easy to copy and spread.
 And there's a joy to their rhythm and pace.
-I enjoy the pitter patter, step and slide, turn and tumble, of muthafuckin words.
+I enjoy the pitter patter, step and slide, turn and tumble, of words words words.

 ## Words don't need to make sense